5 Random Pages

 A Type 24 brick and concrete pillbox is reported on the east of the estate, and described as being half buried with only the top and two sides visible.

-No longer present, a small radio beacon or mast, about 6 metres in height, was identified in postwar RAF aerial photographs, and lay within a fenced enclosure to the west of Temple Plantation, and with a cable trench leading off to the northwest, towards the airfield.
+No longer present, a small radio beacon or mast, about 6 metres in height, was identified in later postwar RAF aerial photographs (dating from 2002), and lay within a fenced enclosure to the west of Temple Plantation, with a cable trench leading off to the northwest, towards the airfield.

 Donibristle Industrial Park was developed over the runway of the former air base, and evidence of the runway can still be found with this industrial estate, complete with evidence of the original markings, and near the local tennis courts, where the apron associated with aircraft repair and salvage operations carried out at the base was located.
 These can be identified both on the ground, and by comparing online aerial images with aerial surveys carried out in the postwar years, which also show numerous rows of aircraft stored on the dispersal areas around the airfield.